About the Mountain Plains MHTTC

 1. Accelerate the adoption and implementation of mental health related evidence-based practices.

-4. Foster regional and national alliances among culturally diverse practitioners, researchers, policy makers, family members, and consumers of mental health services.
+4. Foster regional and national alliances among culturally diverse practitioners, researchers, policymakers, family members, and consumers of mental health services.

 Mountain Plains MHTTC Team